Fermat-ORG/fermat-framework/README.md

 # Project Ownership

-While being bootstrapped the ownership of the project remains with its contributors.
+While being bootstrapped the ownership of the project remains within its contributors.
 The intention is that at a certain point in time the project will become VC-backed and be turned into a company, as this is the fastest way to reach the goal.
 All contributors will emerge as co-founders and their share will be calculated based on the amount of hours invested in the project multiplied by a factor ranging from 1 to 10 assigned to each contributor depending on their expertise and by consensus with the others.

 ## Contributors